Direct2Compensation is committed to protecting your personal information.

 How we collect information about you

-If you request a call back or if you call us directly, we will store the information you give us.
+If you make a comment, submit contact forms or if you call us directly, we will store the information you give us.
 All calls to our office are recorded for training and regulatory purposes.

 What personal information do we collect